-Dahlias are native to the mountains of Mexico and Guatemala.
-They belong to the genus Dahlia , within the Asteraceae family, which also includes sunflowers, chrysanthemums, and daisies.
+Dahlias originally come from the mountains of Mexico and Guatemala.
+They belong to the genus Dahlia, within the Asteraceae family, which also includes sunflowers, chrysanthemums, and daisies.

 The dahlia is the national flower of Mexico.
 There are hundreds of varieties that differ in shape, size, and color.
-Dahlias are cultivated worldwide and used in gardens, public green spaces, and cut flower production.
+Dahlias are cultivated worldwide and used in gardens, public landscaping, and cut-flower production.

-In the 16th century, Spanish explorers discovered the tree dahlia ( Dahlia imperialis ).
-This plant was used by the Aztecs, among others, because of its hollow stems, suitable for transporting water.
+In the 16th century, Spanish explorers discovered the tree dahlia (Dahlia imperialis).
+This plant was used by the Aztecs, partly because its hollow stems were suitable for transporting water.

-It wasn't until the 18th century that dahlia seeds and tubers were brought to Europe, via the Royal Botanical Gardens in Madrid.
-Initially, the plant was primarily studied as a food crop.
-Between 1810 and 1840, interest in crossbreeding forms and colors grew.
+It wasn’t until the 18th century that dahlia seeds and tubers were brought to Europe via the Royal Botanical Gardens in Madrid.
+Initially, the plant was researched mainly as a potential food crop.
+Between 1810 and 1840, interest in hybridizing dahlia forms and colors increased significantly.

-In 1872, a consignment of dahlia roots arrived in the Netherlands, of which only one tuber survived.
-This plant led to new crosses, including Dahlia juarezii , and marked the beginning of modern dahlia hybrids.
+In 1872, a shipment of dahlia roots arrived in the Netherlands, with only one tuber surviving.
+This single plant led to new hybridizations, including Dahlia juarezii, marking the beginning of modern dahlia hybrids.

 -